This will help you GROW this year!

 - Consider how this passage relates to your life now?

-- What is the “do” in response to what you have heard?
+- What is the “do” or “believe” action in response to what you have read?

 - What does this truth call you to believe, and how do you obey the truth in this text?

 UPGRADE TIP – Get yourself a journal to write down your responses under the R.E.A.P. headings.
 Any page-a-day diary is perfect for this.
 Even if you just write down a verse you read, and one thought each day.
-Coming with a pen shows that you expect to receive something worth remembering!
+I believe that coming to God with a notebook and a pen shows that you expect to receive something worth remembering!

-Looking back through my 2016 page-a day diary now is a very rich experience in itself!
-I’ve bought my 2017 page-a-day diary a few days ago to be ready for January 1st.
+Looking back through my annual page-a day diary is a very rich experience for me every year, and often throughout a year.
+I always make sure I buy a next years diary by a few days before year end, so I can be ready for January 1st.
 I know some of you prefer “digital” – and thats great if its really working for you.
-If not, go on, try some paper and pen.
-There’s much researh to show that for many its a much better medium for this sort of thing.
+If not, go on and try some paper and pen.
+There’s much research to show that for many it is a much better medium for this sort of thing.

 - Talk to God about what you have read.
 Ask Him for wisdom to help you understand, and for strength and courage to live this truth.